Beijing Intensifies Condemnation of Hong Kong Protests

 He also underscored Beijing’s persistent claim that foreign powers are behind the uprising.
 Radical protesters, he said, were “foot soldiers of external forces and anti-China forces,” bent on “making Hong Kong chaotic and paralyzing the [local] government.”

-The unrest, he added, “gravely endangered the interests of Hong Kong,” and was “not at all about expressing any political demands” but instead “political intimidation and hijacking, through and through.”
+While acknowledging the right of Hong Kong people to protest peacefully, Yang said violent unrest “gravely endangered the interests” of the territory and was “not at all about expressing any political demands” but instead “political intimidation and hijacking, through and through.”

+Striking a more conciliatory tone, he also urged Hongkongers to “focus on Hong Kong’s economic development and improving the livelihood of Hong Kong people, offering their ideas and strategies and working on solutions together.
+The current crisis reflects Hong Kong’s problems on very deep levels.
+It’s time to pay attention and figure out solutions.”

-The stern rhetoric is sure to exacerbate tensions in Hong Kong, where a three-month push for greater political freedom shows no sign of abating.
+His rhetoric will do little to ease tensions in Hong Kong, where a three-month push for greater political freedom shows no sign of abating.
 Originating as opposition to a divisive extradition bill, the movement has since broadened into a rebellion against the unrepresentative local government, with many protesters demanding self-determination or independence for the semi-autonomous territory, whose 7.2 million inhabitants are culturally and linguistically distinct from mainland Chinese.

 The notion of full political freedom for Hong Kong is anathema to Beijing, which resumed sovereignty over the former British possession in 1997, marking the end of 156 years of colonial rule.